gbogard/portfolio/src/content/blog/discover-redux-saga.md

 instability and incertitude to the perfect world you're striving to build.

 Some of us have known this for long time now, and this is why clever people have come up with ways to deal with side effects in applications : IO monads, Actors, isolated threads ...
-Redux Saga is one of these.
-Redux Saga is a side-effects model for Redux applications, that make side effects transactions easier to write, reason about and test.
+Redux Saga is one of these solutions.
+Redux Saga is a side-effects model for Redux applications that makes side effects transactions easier to write, reason about and test.

 This article is the transcript to a talk I gave in Lille, France entitled _Redux Saga : side effects and scalability_.
 Illustrations are slides form the presentation.